chrisknapp98/lnu-parallel-computing/assignments/assignment_3/README.md

 Compared to a 100x100 grid, the 500x500 grid has 25 times as many fields but the runtime is only 15 times as long.
 If we compare 100x100 to 1500x1500 the instance size is 225 times the size but the runtime is only around 43 as much.
 We can see that there are some improvements compared to a sequential version but the parallelization is of course not optimal.

 The problem with the algorithm is the necessarity to synchronize the results.
 We have to synchronize the results two times in every loop iteration so especially for a high amount of iterations we have a lot of synchronizations.
-That's why we are not able to use the many kernels of the GPU efficiently and improve our results the way we did it for the other two problems of assignment 3.
+This synchronization is necessary for the correctness of the algorithm because the calculation of red results is depending on the (finished) calculation of the black results and the other way around.
+The synchronization is why we are not able to use the many kernels of the GPU efficiently and improve our results the way we did it for the other two problems of assignment 3.

 Note: We also tried to measure the runtime using `%timeit`.
 Doing that, our algorithm had a runtime of about 1ms for a 100x100 grid but we were not able to process and print the results of the calculation.
 Somehow timeit measures only part of the calculation and doesn't measure correct results when using gpu parallelization.